Pupwiz/my-debian/simple-cdd-conf/MOTIVATION.md

 like when something distract me from job at hands.
 So, I got rid from all desktop environments effects and tools I don't know how to use.
 I like my windows always fullscreen (or split), I like them switched instantly without cool, but slow effects.
-I like to work on my laptop without mouse and touchpad
-- just with keyboard and shortcuts.
+I like to work on my laptop without mouse and touchpad, just with keyboard and shortcuts.
 So, my choices are: **i3wm, terminal, vim, lynx, other cli and ncurses tools as much as possible**.
 Preference of console tools allows to work with same set of programs on the any laptop, remote server or share remote terminal sessions in tmate for pair